EDITOR’S INTRODUCTION

 fights only non-humanoid

-creatures must be neutral in alignment, while those who fight and slay
+creatures must be neutral in alignment, while those who fight and SLAY

-humanoids must be neutral
+humanoids must be NE.

-Humans and half-orc
+Humans

-characters may be Bounty Hunters, as
+and half-orc characters may be Bounty

 long as they possess the